Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

 ### Parameters

-`ssn_operator`: the address of the SSN from which the delegator wishes to withdraw the reward from
+`ssnaddr`: the address of the SSN from which the delegator wishes to withdraw the reward from

 ### Transition

 ```
-transition WithdrawStakeRewards(ssn_operator: ByStr20)
+transition WithdrawStakeRewards(ssnaddr: ByStr20)
 ```

 ### Sample Code